Fooling the Image Dehazing Models by First Order Gradient: Experiments

-\textbf{Visual Results}: The analysis of visual results on various datasets with different loss functions are as follows. \begin{itemize} \item \textbf{\boldmath{$L_{P}^{MSE}$}}: The visual results obtained by the dehazing networks after different level ($\epsilon$) attacks on Foggy-City are shown in Figure \ref{fig:pred_mse_cityscapes}.
-It can be seen that with increase of $\epsilon$, the visual dehazing results tend to be more unsatisfactory. \item \textbf{\boldmath{$A_{N}$}}: The visual results in Figure \ref{fig:noise_cityscapes} show the original dehazed outputs ($\epsilon = 0$) and the predicted attacked outputs ($\epsilon = 8$).
-Although $\epsilon$ is set to 8, the texture and structure of attacked outputs are still consistent with the original dehazed outputs. \item \textbf{\boldmath{$L_{M}^{MSE}$}}: Figure \ref{fig:OHAZE_mask_nomask} compares the visual performance between a mask attack and an non-mask attack method.
-The mask attack can achieve similar effects as the non-mask attack, which shows that the attacker can partially attack the input hazy image, rather than the whole image. \item \textbf{\boldmath{$L_{G}^{MSE}$}}: The attacked dehazed results $J_{p}^{\delta}$ (under attack loss $L_{G}^{MSE}$) are shown in Figure \ref{fig:cityscapes_gt}.
-The attack visual performances of Figure \ref{fig:cityscapes_gt} are quite close to the attack visual results (under attack loss $L_{P}^{MSE}$) shown in Figure \ref{fig:pred_mse_cityscapes}, which demonstrates that taking predicted dehazed images ($J_{p}$) as pseudo labels is a promising way to attack (attack loss $L_{P}^{MSE}$) the dehazing networks. \item \textbf{\boldmath{$L_{I}^{MSE}$}}: The attacked hazy images $I^{\delta} = I + \delta$ and predicted attacked dehazed images $J_{p}^{\delta}$ shown in Figure \ref{fig:visual_ITS_input} are quite close from the perspective of visual perception when $\epsilon > 0$.
-This phenomenon illustrates that the identity attack loss $L_{I}^{MSE}$ can preserve the haze inside the hazy scenes. \item \textbf{\boldmath{$L_{P}^{SSIM}$}}: Figure \ref{fig:OTS_SSIM} shows the outdoor attack results obtained by attack loss $L_{P}^{SSIM}$.
-With the increase of $\epsilon$, the visual quality of dehazed images all decreases, which shows the effectiveness of the attack method based on SSIM loss. \end{itemize}
+Here, quantitative and visual evaluations of the attack results are given.
+Furthermore, the corresponding conclusions and analyses are provided. \begin{itemize} \item Attack by $L_{P}^{MSE}$: Table \ref{tab:attack_results_differ_epsilon_by_LP_LM_LI} shows the dehazing performance obtained by different dehazing methods on various benchmark datasets without being attacked.
+When there is no attack, these dehazing models are able to achieve impressive performance.
+However, when they were attacked by our proposed $L_{P}^{MSE}$, the values of PSNR and SSIM dropped significantly.
+As $\epsilon$ increases from 2 to 8, the attack performance gradually increases.
+The visual results obtained by the dehazing networks after attacks on the Foggy-City dataset are shown in Figure \ref{fig:pred_mse_cityscapes}.
+It can be seen that the visual dehazing results after the attack are quite unsatisfactory.
+The quantitative and visual results demonstrate that the attacker can use predicted dehazed images obtained by dehazing networks as pseudo labels to attack the dehazing networks. \item Attack by $L_{M}^{MSE}$: Table \ref{tab:attack_results_differ_epsilon_by_LP_LM_LI} shows the attack results obtained by $L_{M}^{MSE}$.
+Overall, the attack results obtained by $L_{M}^{MSE}$ are slightly lower than those of $L_{P}^{MSE}$.
+This result is intuitive since $L_{M}^{MSE}$ only performed the attack on areas with high haze density, rather than the entire hazy image.
+Figure \ref{fig:OHAZE_mask_nomask} compares the visual performance between the haze layer mask attack and the non-mask attack method.
+The haze layer mask attack can achieve similar effects as the non-mask attack, which shows that the attacker can partially attack the input hazy image, rather than the whole image. \item Attack by $L_{I}^{MSE}$: As shown in Table \ref{tab:attack_results_differ_epsilon_by_LP_LM_LI}, the attack results obtained by $L_{MSE}$ are lower than those of $L_{P}^{MSE}$ and $L_{M}^{MSE}$.
+The possible reason for this phenomenon is that the purpose of $L_{I}$ is to preserve the haze in the image, which does not destroy the content and structure of the image.
+The attacked hazy images $I^{\delta} = I + \delta$ and predicted attacked dehazed images $J_{p}^{\delta}$ shown in Figure \ref{fig:visual_ITS_input} are quite close from the perspective of visual perception when $\epsilon > 0$.
+This phenomenon illustrates that the haze-preserved attack loss $L_{I}^{MSE}$ can preserve the haze inside the hazy images. \item Attack by $L_{P}^{SSIM}$: Table \ref{tab:attack_results_MSE_SSIM} compares the values of quantitative results obtained by $L_{P}^{SSIM}$ and $L_{P}^{MSE}$.
+The $\epsilon$ is set to $8$. $L_{P}^{SSIM}$ is a direct attack on SSIM metrics. $L_{P}^{MSE}$ is an approximately direct attack on PSNR since PSNR is inversely proportional to MSE.
+The results show that the value of PSNR decreases more when using $L_{P}^{MSE}$, while the value of SSIM decreases more when using $L_{P}^{SSIM}$.
+Quantitative attack results show that the first-order gradient can effectively attack both PSNR and SSIM metrics.
+Figure \ref{fig:OTS_SSIM} shows the outdoor attack results obtained by attack loss $L_{P}^{SSIM}$.
+Under the attack of $L_{P}^{SSIM}$, the visual quality of dehazed images all decreases, which shows the effectiveness of the attack method based on SSIM loss. \end{itemize}